 The instant he was dismissed he’d shoot up the ramp, slithering and elbowing past the other clients.
-If he beat everyone, including the supervisors, to the lunch cabinet, he’d try to swipe an extra treat from someone else’s lunch sack.
-If that didn’t work, he might talk another client into giving him some food.
-Whenever he got caught, he’d shake his finger at that client and scold him—“No!
+If he beat everyone, including the teachers, to the lunch cabinet, he’d try to swipe an extra treat from another client’s lunch sack.
+If that didn’t work, he might badger someone at his lunch table into giving him some food.
+Whenever he got caught, Leroy would shake his finger at that client and scold him—“No!
 Bad!”—for not keeping his food.

 After bolting down his lunch, Leroy would grab a couple of magazines from the lunchroom shelves.
 If he ran across a picture he liked, he’d hold it up so everyone could see.
 One day he waved me over to show me a two-page spread of a girl in a bikini—the sexiest shot you’d be likely to find in our collection of magazines.
 “Guh-guh-guh-guh—girl!” he said.
 Whether he was looking at magazines or eyeing the scene at the campground, Leroy focused on three things—dogs, children, and scantily clad women—and always his comment was the same: “Cute, cyooooote!”

 That was one of his favorite words, but the word he used most was me.
 He’d jab his chest with his index finger when he said it.
 One day quiet, unassuming Henry proudly showed me his new watch.
 Leroy, pointing vehemently at himself, protested: “Noooooo!
 Muh-muh-muh-muh—meeeeee!”
 He thought he was forever being deprived of what was rightfully his.
-When George, at 6’4”, was given a larger pair of coveralls, Leroy shook his fist furiously, feeling he should get them instead.
+In the grouting area, when George, at 6’4”, was given a tall pair of coveralls, Leroy shook his fist furiously, feeling he should get them instead.
 When it was Barry’s day to go to the campground, Leroy exploded with resentment: “Noooooo!
 Muh-muh-muh-muh—meeeeee!”
 He begrudged others their pleasures, wanting them all reserved in his name.

-One afternoon a supervisor was helping Dave with his work.
+One day when we had a mailing contract, a supervisor was helping Dave with his envelopes.
 Leroy snapped his fingers at her.
 “Muh-muh-muh-muh—meeee!
 Muh-muh-muh-muh—meeeeee!”
-When she told him he’d have to wait his turn, he yelled, jumped up from his seat, and slugged her.
-Leroy wouldn’t settle for some measly share, and he wasn’t about to stand in line.
+When she told him he’d have to wait his turn, he yelled, jumped up from his seat, and punched her.
+Leroy wouldn’t settle for some measly share, and he wasn’t about to wait in some line.
 He regarded the world with arrogant and envious eyes: he felt he always deserved more and received less.